ImaginedTime/Infonetica-assignment/README.md

 ## Learnings

 I really had so much fun building the project, this concept about workflow creation was quite new to me as well as the dev in DOTNET, I has to learn many things for it, and for some part of it, I did take some help from GPT - which I won't take the full credit for.
-I really enjoyed it, Thank you for giving this project 😁😁
+I really enjoyed it, Thank you for giving this project 😁😁.
+I didn't host it, because I didn't find any free hosting providers for the .NET, and could have cost me for hosting on AWS

 ## 🚀 Features